kayeofswords/soulsinnerstatues/chapter-3.md

 There are times when I've imprudently checked email before my morning prayers and have been slammed with every awful thing in the world or a to-do list item that sets me into a panic.
 It can be a rainy day, or a day with horrible weather waiting for me, and I am already tense just looking outside and thinking of how on Earth I am going to get to work without slipping on ice.
 Rarely, arguments or bad life experiences can linger for days, even weeks.
 We all have things going on in our lives.

 What I find useful during those charged days is to slow down.
 I try — often unsuccessfully, but we're all works in progress — to avoid checking email and social media before praying so I don't see things that make my stomach churn.
 I do a two-minute mindfulness meditation with an app to wind myself down.
+One book I've appreciated so far this year is *Pause, Rest, Be* by Octavia F. Raheem.

-It can be useful to have backup plans in case this happens to you: Slowing down, you will not have as much time, which could stress you out even more if you haven't planned ahead.
+It can be useful to have backup plans for when mental disquiet happens to you: Slowing down, you will not have as much time, which could stress you out even more if you haven't planned ahead.
 We all know that things will happen to disrupt our schedules, some of them inevitable.
 Plan for the inevitable — pick a mindfulness technique to use in times of duress, and plan out different lengths of your rituals.

 Some options for mindfulness techniques were listed in Chapter One > Contemplative Practices > Foundations.